Kotlin/kotlinx.serialization/docs/serializers.md

 ### Serializers module

-To provide a context we define a [SerializersModule] instance that describes which serializers shall be used at run-time to serialize which contextually-serializable classes.
+To provide a context, we define a [SerializersModule] instance that describes which serializers shall be used at run-time to serialize which contextually-serializable classes.
 This is done using the [SerializersModule {}][SerializersModule()] builder function, which provides [SerializersModuleBuilder] DSL to register serializers.
 In the below example we use [contextual] function with the serializer.
 The corresponding